cyphar/synge/INSTALL.md

 * [libmpfr](http://www.mpfr.org/mpfr-current/#download)>=3.1.2 source
 * [python3](http://www.python.org/download/)>=3.3.2 (should be pre-installed)

-You first need to compile libedit, libgmp, libmpfr (in that order).
+You first need to compile libgmp, libmpfr (in that order).
 These commands will produce **huge** amounts of errors (because OS X is very bad when it comes to compilation), but it *should* still work:
 ```
 # GMP
 tar xvfz libgmp.tar.gz